Hibiscus striatus

 Hibiscus striatus, the striped hibiscus or striped rosemallow, is a plant in the mallow family, Malvaceae.
 Its flowers are 5 inches across, some of the largest flowers of any mallow plant.

+Taxonomy

+Hibiscus striatus was given its scientific name by Antonio José Cavanilles in 1787.
+It is part of the genus Hibiscus in the family Malvaceae.
+It has two accepted subspecies: